needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 }
 ```

-The [IRpcCommandSerializer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IRpcCommandSerializer.html) interface has three methods: `Serialize`, `Deserialize`, and `CompileExecute`. `Serialize` and `Deserialize` store the data in a packet, while `CompileExecute` uses Burst to create a `FunctionPointer`.
-The function it compiles takes a [RpcExecutor.Parameters](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.RpcExecutor.Parameters.html) by ref that contains entries that you're able to use as needed.
+The [`IRpcCommandSerializer`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.IRpcCommandSerializer.html) interface has three methods: `Serialize`, `Deserialize`, and `CompileExecute`. `Serialize` and `Deserialize` store the data in a packet, while `CompileExecute` uses Burst to create a `FunctionPointer`.
+The function it compiles takes an [`RpcExecutor.Parameters`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.RpcExecutor.Parameters.html) by reference that contains entries that you're able to use as needed.

 > [!NOTE]
-> Gotcha: Do not read from (or write to) the struct field values themselves (i.e. do not read or write in-place), read from (and write to) the by-ref argument `data`!
+> Don't read from (or write to) the struct field values themselves (do not read or write in-place), instead read from (and write to) the by-ref argument `data`.

 Because the function is static, it needs to use `Deserialize` to read the struct data before it executes the RPC.
 The RPC then either uses the command buffer to modify the connection entity, or uses it to create a new request entity for more complex tasks.
 It then applies the command in a separate system at a later time.
 This means that you don't need to perform any additional operations to receive an RPC; its `Execute` method is called on the receiving end automatically.